Support Youth in Your Community with a Scout Partnership

 The Council partners with community organizations throughout the year to offer Scout units and families discounted and/or “behind the scenes” experiences at attractions and events.
 Activities range from educational STEM experiences to “Scout Night” at a local sports event.

 An application process is required.
-Contact the Camping Department by email or at (317) 813-7125 for more information.
+Please contact the Program Department by email or phone at (317) 813-7125 for more information.

 After School Program

 The council’s After School division provides Scouting programs to youth in a non-traditional setting through trained program leaders facilitating weekly programming.
 Community partners are sought to provide leadership, materials, and program for youth to participate.